 Finally, I fill the cup about halfway with tap water.

 Walk around the garden and flick/drag the beetles to their soapy death right in the cup (see the photograph below.)

 If you are diligent, you will keep them under control, all without the usage of any harsh chemicals.

-Remember, if you have grubs in your lawn, they will first eat your lawn, and then grow up to be Japanese beetles and will continue to devastate your plants.
-Check out how to control Japanese beetles organically.
-If you can control the grubs in your lawn, you will have less Japanese beetles.
+What many people don’t realize is that if you have grubs in your lawn, they will first eat your lawn, and then grow up to be Japanese beetles!

 Another way to control Japanese beetles would be to simply plant things that they don’t like to eat!